endvvell/imgscrape/README.md

 Usage:
 (with an argument):
 - python3 imgscrape.py 'your_url_here'

 (or without):
 - python3 imgscrape.py

 To run:
-1. Open terminal in the same folder as the scrypt. (or mention the absolute path to the script in step 2)
+1. Open terminal in the same folder as the script. (or mention the absolute path to the script in step 2)
 2. Type 'python3 imgscrape.py' and press the magic button.